This Is the "It" Hairstyle the Year You Were Born

 1978: Bleached Blonde

-At the close of the decade, punk rock style had taken over and their outrageous hair was the ultimate defiance.
-Musicians like Siouxsie Sioux would tease their hair and gather it in a wild way.
-The messier the hair, the better.
+At the close of '70s, punk rock had taken over and the outrageous hair that came with it was seen as the ultimate act of style defiance.
+Musicians like Siouxsie Sioux would tease their hair and gather it in a wild way that proved the messier, the better.

 The wild punk style of the late '70s got even louder in the 1980s and no one epitomizes the look more than Cyndi Lauper.